Ranjit933/Netflix/README.md

-# Netflix
+# Netflix For Data Analysis using Python and Sql server

 Netflix Data Analysis and Recommendation System
-This project involves analyzing Netflix data and developing a recommendation system using Python.
+# This project involves analyzing Netflix data and developing a recommendation system using Python.
 The main objectives are to explore trends in Netflix content, build a recommendation engine, and create an interactive dashboard for dynamic data exploration.

-Key Features:
+# Key Features:
 Data Collection and Preparation:

 Collected and cleaned data from Netflix’s public datasets.